 Everyone has their own views of place.
 The Andrews Forest scientist and manager communities have visited some of these places many times—as individuals and in groups.
 We have shared our views of them with one another and with thousands of visitors.
 We have some shared understanding of these places, but also our individual perceptions of them.

-The thought in launching this document is to characterize the sites in several ways beginning with the most objective and dispassionate and moving to the more subjective and interpretive. [at some future time we may wish to polish the technical material and carry the text into the work to the visiting writers - perhaps bring in a photographer to give a visual contribution to the imagery] Visitors who come to reflect at the plots may wish to begin with no explicit frame of reference - to visit the site fresh and without preconceptions.
+Here, we attempt to characterize the sites in several ways, beginning with the most objective and dispassionate and moving to the more subjective and interpretive.
+Visitors who come to reflect at the plots may wish to begin with no explicit frame of reference—to visit the sites fresh and without preconceptions.
 The visitor could then gradually indulge in what others think they have learned about the site and from it by reading increments of this text and then reflecting on the additional information.
 Visitors could then track the development of their personal engagement with the places.